RicterZ/nhentai/README.rst

     :alt: nhentai
     :align: center

-*The default download folder will be the path where you run the command (CLI path).*
+*The default download folder will be the path where you run the command (%cd% or $PWD).*

 Download specified doujinshi: